-Unit 1 - Biology
+Unit 1: Biology

-- investigate how a body system regulates and coordinates the body's response to stimuli and the role of positive and negative feedback mechanisms - investigate how the processes of sexual and asexual reproduction in animals and plants enable survival of the species
+- compare the role of body systems in regulating and coordinating the body's response to stimulus and describe the operation of a negative feedback mechanism. - describe the form and function of reproductive cells and organs in animals and plants and analyse how the processes of sexual and asexual reproduction in animals and plants enable survival of the species.